Sample Documents and Resources

 The handouts below are intended to help you in your career exploration and preparation.

-If you would like to meet or speak (virtually) with one of our professional staff members, please contact us at email@example.com to schedule an appointment via MS TEAMS.
+To meet virtually with our professional staff members, please contact us at email@example.com to schedule an appointment via MS TEAMS.
 You can also have your résumé reviewed via email by sending your document to firstname.lastname@example.org.

 Your résumé is an important marketing tool that can help you during your job search.
 It should be clear, concise, and comprehensive.
 Below are some tips: